sts10/tidy/readme.markdown

 -   enforce a minimum [edit distance](https://en.wikipedia.org/wiki/Edit_distance) between words (`-d`)
 -   remove prefix words (see below) (`-P`)
 -   remove suffix words (`-U`)
--   remove all words with non-alphabetic characters from new list, leaving only words composed entirely of letters without accents (assumes an English alphabet) (`-L`)
+-   remove all words with non-alphabetic characters from new list
 -   straighten curly/smart quotes, i.e. replacing them with their "straight" equivalents (`-q`)
 -   guarantee a maximum shared prefix length (see below) (`-x`)
 -   print corresponding dice rolls before words, separated by a tab.
 Dice can have 2 to 36 sides. (`-D`)